robhami/ZTM_face_recog/02_face_recog.md

 export default FaceRecognition;
 ```
 Add to App.js below code.
-This adds imageUrl prop to state, uses Clarifai colour model, then console.log response from the model
+This uses Clarifai colour model, then console.log response from the model:
-:
 ```

   class App extends Component {